oasis-tcs/openc2-glossary/glossary.md

 (B) the first field of the openC2 command.
 The ACTUATOR executes the ACTION on the TARGET.
 The action is the verb that is what the command is to do.
-See LDD Section 3.3 for the ?36? actions in openC2.
+See Language Specification Section 3.3 (TODO check still that number) for the ?36? actions in openC2.
 In the example below the firewall is told to block (action=deny) an ip.
 ````
     {